top of page

 Therapy-induced senescence in NHL relapses

 In the cancer context, senescence has been repeatedly considered as a tumor suppressor mechanism.
 However, accumulating evidence has indicated that senescent cells can also have a pro-tumorigenic role.
 Specifically, the inhibition of factors secreted by these cells resulted in reduced tumor growth, supporting the idea that senescent cells contribute to tumor progression in advanced stages of the disease.
-Importantly, several chemotherapies and radiotherapies, which are designed to specifically target proliferating cells, can induce senescence.
+Importantly, several chemotherapies and radiotherapies, which are designed to specifically target proliferating cells, can induce senescence systemically.
 Our main objective is to generate in vitro and in vivo tools that allow us to know whether senescent cells could work as a therapeutic target against relapse in non-Hodgkin lymphoma.

 Collaborators: Tomás Navarro, MD and Elisabetta Mereu, PhD